 Santa Ana Truck Accident Attorneys

-Driver fatigue is often a common cause of devastating commercial truck accidents.
-There are a number of studies that have found that commercial drivers, especially truck drivers, who travel long distances often under pressure to deliver their freight under deadline, are sleep-deprived.
+Driver fatigue is often a prominent factor of devastating commercial truck accidents.
+There are a number of studies that have found that drivers in commercial trucking, especially truck drivers, who travel long distances often under pressure to deliver their freight under deadline, are sleep-deprived.